Golden Balls

-Golden Balls was a British daytime game show that was presented by Jasper Carrott.
+Golden Balls is a British daytime game show that was presented by Jasper Carrott.
 It was broadcast on the ITV network from 18 June 2007 to 18 December 2009.

 Gameplay

 Round 1

 At the back of the studio is the "Golden Bank," a giant contraption like a lottery machine.
 Inside are 100 golden balls, containing cash values that range from £10 to £75,000.
 Twelve of these balls are randomly drawn from the Golden Bank and put into a mixer, and four "Killer" balls are added by Amanda Grant, referred to by Carrott as the "Balls' Assistant" or "Killer Queen."
 These 16 balls are split equally and randomly among four contestants, each of whom places two balls on their own front and back row holders without looking inside.
 As Carrott introduces the contestants, they open their front-row balls for all to see.

 Following the introductions, the contestants each secretly look at their own back-row balls and announce the contents; they may either tell the truth or lie as they see fit.
 They then discuss who they think is lying and try to establish who has the worst set of balls, in terms of the lowest total value and/or the most Killer balls.
 Each contestant secretly casts one vote as to whom they want to remove from the game.
 The contestant who receives the most votes is eliminated with no winnings.
 In the event of a two-way tie, the contestants not involved in it must discuss further and try to reach a consensus.
 If they do, the chosen contestant is eliminated; if not, each tied contestant is given one more ball at random, dispensed from the mixer.
 One is a Killer, the other is empty, and the person who receives the Killer is out of the game.
 If every contestant receives one vote, all four continue their discussion; the first three to reach an agreement on who should be eliminated advance to the next round.

 All four contestants reveal their back-row balls, and the eliminated contestant must then "bin" their balls, dropping them down a chute and removing them permanently from play.